Slush Day 1 takes off

 Gathering together 2 600 startups, 1 500 venture capitalists, 600 journalists from over 130 countries and 2 400 volunteers, Slush 2017 continues to push the boat out into ever more innovative waters.

-Still among the stars, the European Space Agency (ESA) director general Jan Wörner was present, with the news that ESA, Aalto University and the Ministry of Economic Affairs and Employment signed an agreement on establishing a business accelerator for space industry start-ups.
+Still among the stars, the European Space Agency (ESA) director general Jan Wörner was present, with the news that ESA, Aalto University and the Ministry of Economic Affairs and Employment signed an agreement on establishing a business accelerator for space industry start-ups, according to a release from Aalto University.

 Tackling all issues